 First, let’s look at Application Performance Monitoring, or APM.
 Note that APM can stand for both Application Performance Monitoring and Application Performance Management, and in most of the important ways, these terms really refer to the same thing—monitoring and managing the performance of software under real-world conditions, with emphasis on the user experience, and the functional purpose of the software.

-Since we’ll be talking mostly about the monitoring side of APM, we’ll treat the acronym as being interchangeable with Application Performance Monitoring, but with the implicit understanding that it includes the performance management functions associated with APM.
+Since we’ll be talking mostly about the monitoring side of cloud APM, we’ll treat the acronym as being interchangeable with Application Performance Monitoring, but with the implicit understanding that it includes the performance management functions associated with APM.

 What does APM monitor, and what does it manage?